Object Permanence ADHD: Managing It In Adults and Children

 Have you ever had trouble concentrating, the sudden urge to fidget, or placed your keys somewhere and forgot where you left them?
 These are common obstacles we encounter in our daily lives we don’t really dwell on.
 However, they can be telltale signs of Attention Deficit Hyperactivity Disorder, also known as ADHD.
 ADHD is a neurodevelopmental disorder that affects children and adults, usually diagnosed in children initially.

 ADHD is one of the most frequent disorders within child and adolescent psychiatry, with a prevalence of over 5%.1 It is already hard dealing with all of life’s hassles, but ADHD makes it much more difficult, enhancing impulsive behaviors, forgetfulness, and trouble concentrating.
-Moreover, some research suggests that individuals will also struggle with the concept of Object Permanence.
+Moreover, some research suggests that individuals will also struggle with the concept of Object Permanence Deficits.

-What is Object Permanence and why is it Important?
+What is Object Permanence and Why is it Important?

 Object permanence is a term coined by famous psychologist Jean Piaget.
 He refers to various developmental stages and the specific cognitive skill achieved within them.
 In simple terms, object permanence is the ability of a child to recognize objects that exist even when they cannot physically see them.
 For example, take a toy away from a child who has not developed object permanence.
 They will not be curious to look for it because they do not think it exists anymore.
 Although very simple, object permanence development is essential for further symbolic understanding and reasoning, such as pretend play, memory development, and language development.2